CgKaminski/my_malloc_free/README.md

 2. Single threaded environment.
 3. No reallocation.
 4. No error handling for corruption, as this would conflict with problem requirements for `free`.
+5. `malloc` and `free` assume that the heap has been properly initialized.

 ---